-Assume a simple undirected graph G=(V,E) with n nodes and m edges.
-Detection of triangles requires a large number of neighbor checks.
-This overhead can be substantially reduced by performing an acyclic orientation on G. In recent literature [35], orientation is modeled as some permutation $\theta$ foreach $v \in N_u^+$ do $\lhd$ visit all out-neighbors find $N_v^+$ using a hash table $W = \operatorname{Intersect}(N_u^+, N_v^+) \lhd$ intersect two sorted out-lists foreach $w \in W$ do report $\Delta{uvw}$ that decides the direction of each edge.
-Specifically, each node u is placed into a new location $\theta(u)$ , the permuted sequence of nodes is relabeled from 1 to n, and all edges are directed from larger to smaller node IDs.
-This splits each neighbor list $N_u$ into out-neighbors $N_u^+$ and in-neighbors $N_u^-$ , with the corresponding graphs $G\theta^+$ and $G\theta^-$ .
-Note that adjacency lists are sorted by the new node label.
+Assume a simple undirected graph G = (V, E) with n nodes and m edges.
+Detection of triangles requires a large number of neighbor checks, whose complexity is normally a quadratic function of undirected degree.
+This overhead can be substantially reduced by performing an acyclic orientation on G, which makes cost depend on the much-smaller directed degree.
+In recent literature [37], orientation is modeled as some permutation θ that decides the direction of each edge.
+Specifically, each node u is placed into a new location $\theta(u)$, the permuted sequence of nodes is relabeled from 1 to n, and all edges are directed from larger to smaller node IDs.
+This splits each neighbor list N_u into outneighbors N_u^+ and in-neighbors N_u^- , with the corresponding graphs G{θ}^+ and G{θ}^- .
+Note that adjacency lists are sorted by the new labels.